 - Scavenger hunt – Set up a scavenger hunt to work on attention, focus, and mindfulness.
 Focus on ways children can show responsibility at home.

 - Journaling – Instruct students to keep a special journal to record challenges and emotions, events, and memories.
 Encourage them to try to think of one positive thing each day.
 This self-regulation and mindfulness activity can also include writing prompts.
-Try our Feelings Journal to get you started!
+Click here to get the FREE feelings journal to help!

 - Managing emotions, anxiety, stress, worry – Check out this resource that helps parents teach their children to work on managing emotions at home.
 Use it to introduce and practice emotion vocabulary.